 In the wake of the Colonial Pipeline and JBS hacks, cybercrime and ransomware attacks continue to be top of mind for global corporations.
 As consumer purchasing moved to online transactions (digital trade) during the COVID-19 pandemic, the incidence of cybercrime also grew.
 FBI Director Christopher Wray recently compared the bureau’s shift to global ransomware threats to the agency’s shift to the threat of global terrorism after the 9/11 attacks.
 According to Wray, the FBI is currently investigating over 100 different software variants used in ransomware attacks.

 As the digital economy grows, cyberattacks are increasing and federal investigations into cybercrime are growing at exponential rates.
 It’s now a business imperative for companies to have a disaster preparedness plan in place for cyberattacks & security breaches in order to mitigate risk and limit their liability.
 Pamela Clegg, Vice President of Financial Investigations for CipherTrace, recently appeared on News Nation to discuss the growth of cyberattacks and how companies and US lawmakers can address cybercrime.
-During the interview, Ms. Clegg delineated practical steps that companies can take to limit their exposure to cyberattacks (and the resulting repetitional damage).
+During the interview, Ms. Clegg delineated practical steps that companies can take to limit their exposure to cyberattacks (and the resulting damage to their reputation and brand.)

 Best Practices to Minimize Cyber Hacks & Ransomware Attacks